 We, the selling securityholders and the underwriters have not authorized anyone to provide any information other than that contained or incorporated by reference in this prospectus supplement, the accompanying prospectus or in any free writing prospectus prepared by or on behalf of us or to which we have referred you.
 We, the selling securityholders and the underwriters take no responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
 This prospectus supplement and the accompanying prospectus or any free writing prospectus do not constitute an offer to sell, or a solicitation of an offer to purchase, the securities offered by this prospectus supplement and the accompanying prospectus or any free writing prospectus in any jurisdiction to or from any person to whom or from whom it is unlawful to make such offer or solicitation of an offer in such jurisdiction.
-The information contained in this prospectus supplement or the accompanying prospectus, or incorporated by reference herein or therein or any free writing prospectus is accurate only as of the respective dates thereof, regardless of the time of delivery of this prospectus supplement and the accompanying prospectus or any free writing prospectus or of any sale of our common shares.
-It is important for you to read and consider all information contained in this prospectus, in making your investment decision.
-You should also read and consider the information in the documents to which we have referred you in the sections entitled "Where You Can Find More Information" and "Information Incorporated by Reference" in this prospectus supplement and in the accompanying prospectus.
+The information contained in this prospectus supplement or the accompanying prospectus, or incorporated by reference herein or therein or any free writing prospectus on any free writing prospectus or any free writing prospectus or any free writing prospectus, or incorporated by reference herein or therein or any free writing prospectus or any free writing prospect

 We and the selling securityholders are offering to sell, and seeking offers to buy, common shares only in jurisdictions where offers and sales are permitted.
 The distribution of this prospectus supplement and the accompanying prospectus or any free writing prospectus and the offering of the common shares in certain jurisdictions may be restricted by law.
-Persons outside the United States who come into possession of this prospectus supplement and the accompanying prospectus or any free writing prospectus must inform themselves about, and observe any restrictions relating to, the offering of the common shares and the distribution of this prospectus supplement and the accompanying prospectus or any free writing prospectus outside the United States.
+Persons outside the United States who come into possession of this prospectus supplement and the accompanying prospectus must inform themselves about, and observe any restrictions relating to, the offering of the common shares and the distribution of this prospectus supplement and the accompanying prospectus or any free writing prospectus outside the United States.